 During the procedure

-During the heart scan, you will lie on your back on a movable table.
-The table will slide you into the tubelike CT scanner.
-Your head will be outside the scanner the whole time.
+The scan is done using a computerized tomography (CT) scanner.
+You lie on your back on a movable table.
+The table slides into a large machine shaped like a tube.
+Your head is outside the scanner the whole time.
 The exam room will likely be cool.

 After the procedure

-The result of the test is usually given as a number called an Agatston score.
-The score represents a combination of information that reflects the total area of calcium deposits and the density of the calcium.
+Coronary calcium scan results are usually given as a number.
+The number is called the Agatston score.
+The score is the total area of calcium deposits and the density of the calcium.

-- Planning for follow-up appointments to monitor your health and adherence to a treatment plan
+- Follow-up appointments to check your health and how well treatment is working.